HirotakaDango/music-player/README.md

 - 📱 **Responsive UI**: Fully responsive, with a mobile-optimized layout.
 - ⚡ **PWA Support**: Install as an app on your phone or desktop.
 Works offline (caches assets & some API).
 Manifest & service worker included.
 - 🚀 **No Database Setup**: Uses SQLite, auto-initialized on first run.
 - 👤 **User Accounts**: Register/login.
-Each user can upload their own music, manage their own favorites, and delete/edit their own uploads.
+Each user can upload their own music, manage their own favorites and uploads.
 - ☁️ **Upload Music**: Upload new songs (multi-file, genre auto-detected from file/tag or custom).
 Embedded metadata extraction.
+Each user can upload up to 5 songs per day (daily limit).
 - 🏷️ **Edit Genre**: Change genre from the context menu.
 - 🗑️ **Delete Songs**: Delete your own uploads from the UI/context menu.
 - ⬇️ **Download Songs**: Download your uploads directly from the context menu.
 - 🔐 **Session Security**: All write actions require login.
+Uploads require account verification by an admin.
 - 🛠️ **Settings**: Change password and manage your account.
+- 🏢 **Admin Panel**: Admin can verify/un-verify user accounts, view user stats, and manage verification for uploads.

 ## Demo